haothien/sum2num/README.md

 You have 2 ways to run the program:

 1. Using MyBigMain.jar :

--Download and save only MyBigMain.jar to your computer
+-Download and save only MyBigMain.jar to your computer and run

--Open CMD and direct to the folder saving MyBigMain.jar

--To run the program ,type the following :

-                    java -jar "MyBigMain.jar"

 2. Using MyBigNumber.java and MyBigMain.java :